mnlipp/VM-Operator/controller.md

 second one based on Alpine (`ghcr.io/mnlipp/org.jdrupes.vmoperator.runner.qemu-alpine`).

-Starting with release 1.0, all versions of runner images and managers are compatible that have the same major release number.
-To avoid problems you should therefore pin your deployments to specific versions of both.
+Starting with release 1.0, all versions of runner images and managers that have the same major release number are guaranteed to be compatible.

 ## Further reading